emkeiko/426backend/README.md

 Endpoint: PUT - https://my-movie-list-2.herokuapp.com/movies/:id  <- ":id" needs to be replaced with the id of the Movie object that is being updated

 Params:
-	Liked (string): Required, whether or not the movie was “liked” by the user. true = move was liked. false = movie was disliked.
+- liked (string): Whether or not the movie was “liked” by the user. true = move was liked. false = movie was disliked.

-Response: The updated Movie object for successful requests, a 403 error if the user was incorrect(not the user who watched the movie or no user is logged in), or a 404 error if the movie doesn't exist for the user who's sent the request.
+Response: The updated Movie object in a JSON format for successful requests, a 403 error if the user was incorrect(not the user who watched the movie or no user is logged in), or a 404 error if the movie doesn't exist for the user who's sent the request.

 ```javascript